javaguirre/bikeshop/ANSWERS.md

 Once He/She has selected the product, he will be able to see the different parts and options for that product and start configuring the product.

+When selecting an option for a part, the customer will be able to see some options are available, some are not, depending on their selection.
+They could also see the price for the option selected and the total price for the product.

 After selecting all the parts for the product, the customer will be able to see the total final price for the product and add it to the cart.
-The customer will be able to see the total price for the product every time he/she selects an option for a part.
+The customer will be able to see the total price for the product every time he/she selects an option for a part, but only when all parts are selected will be able to finish the order, which is "pending" since the moment they select the first option until they complete the order.

-On the cart page, the customer will be able to see the products added to the cart and the total price for each product and the final price.
+On the cart page, the customer will be able to see the products added to the cart and the total price for each product and the final price, and they could complete the order and pay for it.

 ## 3. The product page: